 - John and Dorothy Priske of Fall River in Columbia County: The Priskes adopted no-till and rotational grazing practices, and installed grass waterways to improve water infiltration, sequester carbon and build organic matter in their soil.
 They raised and direct marketed Scottish Highland beef cattle until 2015.
 Their pastures provided deep-rooted ground cover to reduce soil erosion.
 The Priskes lease 165 acres of farmland to Madison College for use as an agricultural education facility.

 The first Wisconsin Leopold Conservation Award was presented to woodland conservationist Gerry Mich of Appleton in 2006.
-The 2018 recipient was dairy farmer David Geiser of New Holstein in Calumet County.
+The 2020 recipient was John and Melissa Eron of Stevens Point in Portage County.